Continuing Education

 An application will be submitted to the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) for 13.25 Medical Physics Continuing Education Credits (MPCEC).

-While CME credits are not available to non-physician attendees, ASTRO can provide a certificate of attendance with the AMA PRA Category 1 Credit™ statement along with the transcript of sessions attended and the credit amounts for those sessions.
+While CME credits are not available to non-physician attendees directly from ASTRO, ASTRO can provide a certificate of attendance with the AMA PRA Category 1 Credit™ statement along with the transcript of sessions attended and the credit amounts for those sessions.

 Continuing Education Program Information